joisyousef/Orange-Kubernetes-labs/README.md

 This project serves as a guide for understanding how to manage Kubernetes resources with limits and requests.
 Feel free to contribute or open issues for discussions!

 ```

-### Key Sections Explained:
-1. **Introduction**: Briefly explains what limits and requests are and why they are important.
-2. **What Are Limits and Requests?**: Detailed explanation of both concepts.
-3. **Example YAML Configuration**: Example YAML to demonstrate how to configure limits and requests.
-4. **How to Apply the YAML File**: Instructions on how to use `kubectl` to apply the YAML file in Kubernetes.
-5. **Best Practices**: Tips on how to properly use limits and requests for resource management.
-6. **References**: Useful links to Kubernetes documentation and additional resources.